isabella232/mopub-ios-sdk/README.md

 - **[MoPub Base SDK.zip](http://bit.ly/2bH8ObO)**

 Includes everything you need to serve HTML, MRAID, and Native MoPub advertisements.
 Third party ad networks are not included.

 - **[MoPub Base SDK Excluding Native.zip](http://bit.ly/2bCCgRw)**

 Includes everything you need to serve HTML and MRAID advertisements.
 Third party ad networks and Native MoPub advertisements are not included.

-The current version of the SDK is 5.1.0
+The current version of the SDK is 5.3.0

 ## Integrate

 Integration instructions are available on the [wiki](https://github.com/mopub/mopub-ios-sdk/wiki/Getting-Started).

-More detailed class documentation is available in the repo under the `ClassDocumentation` folder.
-This can be viewed [online too](http://htmlpreview.github.com/?https://github.com/mopub/mopub-ios-sdk/blob/master/ClassDocumentation/index.html).

 ## New in this Version

 Please view the [changelog](https://github.com/mopub/mopub-ios-sdk/blob/master/CHANGELOG.md) for details.

 - **Features**
-	- Updated `MPReachability` to be IPv6 compliant.
-	- Allow publishers to determine which users should be treated as GDPR compliant users through the new API `forceGDPRApplicable`.
-	- Alert a publisher (through logs) when they are trying to use the new GDPR consent flow without being whitelisted.
-	- Banner refresh will only occur after an impression.
+- Laying the foundation for platform optimization work that enables the SDK to receive multiple ad responses per ad request, reducing the number of round trips between the server and the client required to fill the requests.

 See the [Getting Started Guide](https://github.com/mopub/mopub-ios-sdk/wiki/Getting-Started#app-transport-security-settings) for instructions on setting up ATS in your app.